-In just over an hour, at 8 or 12 locations our expert guides will let you into some of the secret haunted histories of Asheville’s more murky tales.
-Each one set in a different time in the history of this town, the stories will bring the Great Depression, Prohibition, and the Gilded Age to life as you stand before the very places where some of these events took place.
+In just over an hour, at 8 or 12 locations, our expert guides will let you into some of the secret haunted histories of Asheville’s more murky tales.
+Each one set in a different time in the history of this town; the stories will bring the Great Depression, Prohibition, and the Gilded Age to life as you stand before the very places where some of these events took place.

-Our stories are curated to give you memorable and entertaining ways to see what life was like here in the Blue Ridge Mountains through modern history and the ghostly effects it has on the residents of today.
+Our stories are curated to give you memorable and entertaining ways to see what life was like here in the Blue Ridge Mountains through modern history and the ghostly effects on the residents of today.

 Book your tour today to see what Asheville Terrors lurk in the cool mountain air.

 Now home to the world-famous French Broad Chocolate Lounge, the Legal Building has a tragic history reaching back to the Great Depression and beyond.
 Learn about Asheville’s downward spiral from one of the nation’s wealthiest socialite getaways to a town drowning in tragedy and debt, and discover the consequences of one mayor’s fateful act.

 The Battery Park Hotel is one of Asheville’s most paranormally active locations and has been the site of countless deaths, murders, and suicides across the decades.
 Among the spirits you might encounter here are Helen Clevenger, a 19-year-old college student who was brutally murdered on the second floor in the 1930s, and Edwin Grove, a famous entrepreneur and urban developer who designed many of Asheville’s most beloved buildings, including the Battery Park Hotel—the site of his untimely death.